oliviamoxley03-art/P1/docs/procedure.md

 ### Word Bank Brainstorm

-Use the Word Bank Brainstorm to generate ideas for your whole-class word bank.
+Use the Word Bank Brainstorm to generate vocabulary and ideas for your letters.
 You can write your word bank on your chalkboard, or paper if you prefer.

 ![My Screenshot](wordbank.png)

+**Note:** This sheet is meant to help generate ideas for a word bank.
+It is a planning tool used to create a class word bank, rather than an independent worksheet.

 ### Fill-in-the-blank-letter